ReduxKit/ReduxKit/README.md

 ## StateStreams

-The Redux Store is, at it's heart, a subscribable stream of states.
+The ReduxKit Store is, at it's heart, a subscribable stream of states.
 You are likely already familiar with the concept from reactive frameworks.
-The two are so similar in fact that you will more than likely want to use Redux with you favourite reactive framework.
+The two are so similar in fact that you will more than likely want to use ReduxKit with you favourite reactive framework.

 The StateStream type allow does exactly that.
-Combined with a StateStreamFactory it allows Redux to use almost any existing reactive framework as the state stream.
+Combined with a StateStreamFactory it allows ReduxKit to use almost any existing reactive framework as the state stream.

-There is a state stream included with Redux.
+There is a state stream included with ReduxKit.
 It is not advisable to use it for anything more than examples as it's not thread or leak safe.
 The SimpleStateStream is just an array of subscribers.

 ReduxKit has StateStream bindings available for: